-It’s everyone’s favourite thing – bashing mobile operators because of their high prices for plans and handsets, service outages, or bureaucracy.
+It’s everyone’s favorite thing – bashing mobile operators because of their high prices for plans and handsets, service outages, or bureaucracy.
 In many cases those complaints are legitimate, but things are not so clear cut as they appear.
 The average user rarely, if ever, considers the costs of running a mobile network, or the wizardry needed to come up with financially viable plans which won’t drive off users to a competitor.

 Adding insult to injury, now Apple is testing whether the network is suitable for the iPhone, and not vice versa.
 This is probably the best and most relatable example of how times have changed in the mobile industry and what are the coveted items and brands.

 What the Free case shows, whatever the final outcome may be, is that you can’t have it both ways – be an ultra-competitive operator, and be a full operator.
 Achieving coverage through roaming agreements with other national operators means no control over the entire network or user experience, and of course, it’s a business practice frowned upon by competition watchdogs.